saasindustries/zipcodebase/README.md

 This was the moment we decixded to launch zipcodebase.com, a feature-complete zip code API.

 The API uses keys to allow access to the API.
-You can register a free API key at our developer portal: https://app.zipcodebase.com/register?plan=free.
-This will allow you to conduct 10 000 free searches per month.
+You can register a free API key at our [developer portal](https://app.zipcodebase.com/register?plan=free).
+This will allow you to conduct 10,000 free searches per month.

 # Endpoints &amp; Examples:
 (All links can be copied to your browser for testing, simply replace "YOUR-APIKEY", with your personal key)